Hamid-Mofidi/Synchronization-of-periodic-orbits/README.md

 # Synchronization-of-periodic-orbits
-I employ various tools and techniques, such as Hilbert transform, master stability function, Lyapunov function, and others, to analyze the synchronization behavior and properties of different periodic orbits.
+I employ tools and techniques, such as the Hilbert transform (PLV), Poincare map, master stability function, Lyapunov function, and others, to analyze the synchronization behavior and properties of different periodic orbits.